meetkabeershah/meetkabeershah.github.io/_posts/2015-10-2-moving-to-plesk.md

 It looks like it will reduce costs by **10x** - the actual benefit of choosing it.

 At the same time, I'm may lose that tight control offered by cloudy options.
-I'm not at all interested in control or authority, I just want to see my vision implemented.
+I'm not at all interested in stupid dictatorship, I just want to see my vision implemented.